 Cracking the music industry is about as difficult an undertaking as you’re likely to embark on in a lifetime.
 Talent, passion, perseverance and an unerring work-ethic; to achieve even moderate success in the industry you need all of these qualities and more in abundance.
 So when Danny and Alessandro – now known under the ferociously successful Flashmob moniker – stepped away from their highly fruitful previous project to essentially start again from scratch, they were more than aware of the long, hard road ahead of them.

-In 2012 Flashmob is one of the most acclaimed, instantly recognisable production groups in house music.
-Riding a tidal wave of success generated by the ravenous response to singles ‘Brick House’, ‘Ninety Five’ and – most significantly – ‘Need In Me’, Flashmob have carved an indelible niche for themselves, crafting sublimely unpretentious house music, the widespread appeal of which has been near unprecedented.
+lashmob is one of the most acclaimed, instantly recognisable production groups in house music.
+Riding a tidal wave of success generated by the ravenous response to singles ‘Brick House’, ‘Ninety Five’ and – most significantly – ‘Need In Me’ (which has now passed 3 million views on YouTube), Flashmob have carved an indelible niche for themselves, crafting sublimely unpretentious house music, the widespread appeal of which has been near unprecedented.
 Not many people’s records get spun by both Kerri Chandler at Pandemonium and Pete Tong at Pacha in the same season; the fact that Flashmob can count themselves as producers in this group goes some way to showing the global underground appeal of the records they make.

-If ‘Brick House’ suggested that Flashmob might be capable of greatness, then it was ‘Need In Me’ that proved it beyond all doubt.
-Signed by house heavyweight Defected Records and awarded the accolade of Essential New Tune by Pete Tong it was undoubtedly one of the biggest tracks of the year in Ibiza it remains and biggest selling track on Defected of 2012.
+If ‘Brick House’ suggested that Flashmob might be capable of greatness, then it was ‘Need In Me’ – by way of the immediate follow-up of Ninety Five – that proved it beyond all doubt.
+Signed by house heavyweight Defected Records and awarded the accolade of Essential New Tune by Pete Tong ‘Need In Me’ was undoubtedly one of the biggest tracks of the year in Ibiza it remains and biggest selling track on Defected of 2012.
 But despite all its subsequent triumphs it was a record that was close to never seeing the light of day.

 When Defected requested a record from them, Alessandro did something he had never done before and sent the record to the label without telling his productions partner Danny.
 “We weren’t sure that we wanted to release ‘Need In Me’” explains Alessandro “we just didn’t know if it was the right record for us”.